 Blueberry pie.
 The mere mention of it sorta makes you wanna stop everything and sprint to the kitchen, doesn’t it?
 This pie is soooooooooo worth the interruption to your day.

 This award-winning blueberry pie captures summer in a single bite.
-Although we don’t think you’ll be able to stop before demolishing at least a couple slices.
+Although we don’t think you’ll be able to stop before demolishing at least a couple of slices.
 Our testers raved about it as “delicious,” “lush,” and “the best pie I’ve ever had.”
-Taste and you’ll understand.–Angie Zoobkoff
+One taste and you’ll understand.–Angie Zoobkoff

-If you’re lucky enough to be in possession of wild blueberries, they make for a truly spectacular rendition of blueberry pie.
-Bear in mind that they’re more tart than your average supermarket blueberry, so you’ll need to increase both the granulated and brown sugars to 1/2 cup each and decrease the lemon juice to 2 tablespoons.
+Depending on where you live, you might be lucky enough to be in possession of actual, true, wild blueberries.
+They’re nothing like the inflated blue globes that you find in the grocery store.
+Bear in mind that they’re quite a bit more tart than your average supermarket blueberry, so you’ll need to increase both the granulated and brown sugars to 1/2 cup each and decrease the lemon juice to 2 tablespoons.

 - 1/4 teaspoon freshly grated nutmeg